markspolakovs/uoy-week-calendar/README.md

 # uoy-week-calendar

-This NodeJS server provides an iCalendar containing the week numbers for the University of York terms.
+This typescript application generates an iCalendar containing the week numbers for the University of York terms.
+It is then served using GitHub pages.

 It is partly inspired by [kothar/uoy-week-calendar](https://github.com/kothar/uoy-week-calendar), however he has made it [clear](https://github.com/kothar/uoy-week-calendar/blob/3648bc85d0478d19cb6d6bef9ca5ba7dd907f9ff/index.php#L28) that he won't be updating the calendar; the calendar itself is currently offline.